djalbat/lively-cli/README.md

 server.listen(8888);
 ```
 Note that the `quietly` argument is optional, the default being `false`.

-The live reload snippet given earlier can also be simplified:
+The live reload snippet given earlier can be simplified:

 ```
 <script>